 The two vehicles were listed as new to the ER in March 1957.
 Initially no depot was acknowledged, as the vehicles underwent testing before being allocated to 40A (Lincoln) in June '57.

-Testing occured in mid-'57 and included runs between Manchester Victoria and Rochdale, including the 1 in 27 Werneth incline.
+Testing was on the LMR, with runs between Manchester Victoria and Rochdale, including the 1 in 27 Werneth incline.
 The two cars, which weighed 83 tons tare were loaded with 11 tons of brake blocks to simulate a complement of 200 passengers.
 The train was stopped on the incline and restarted without slipping, reaching a balancing speed of 14mph.
 Another series of trials were done between Carlisle and Skipton, without the load of brake blocks, but on several trips a tail load of 57 tons was attached and on one trip a dynometer car was added as well.
 With the tail load of 57 tons the unit was repeatedly started from rest without slipping on the 1 in 100 gradients and reached a balancing speed of 31mph.
-It then worked from Lincoln with the rest of the class.
+After these tests the unit was sent to Derby for bogie modifications.

 A survey in 1965 looking at DMU allocations and operations showed 50000/56000 along with 50001-13/24-7/9-49 and trailers 56001-11/3/6/24-49 being allocated to 40A (Lincoln).
 The depot's sets worked the following services: